 Actual Grain Size: 0.5mm

 Our meticulously crafted asphalt analogue not only adds authenticity to contemporary, retro and fantasy landscapes but becomes a critical element in the storytelling narrative.
-We pay the utmost attention throughout our unique manufacturing processes to ensure that the product you receive is free from dust, thus allowing you to create without compromise and providing you with the material to create a sensory experience that transcends its miniature scale.
+We pay the utmost attention throughout our unique research and manufacturing processes to ensure that the product you receive is free from contaminants and dust, thus allowing you to create without compromise and providing you with the material to create a sensory experience that transcends its miniature scale.

-Colours, textures and most importantly the "true to scale" size of our Ultra Realistic Asphalt Analogue are all carefully chosen, ensuring that the product not only reflects the diversity of actual highway and runway applications but also provides for the ability to use in conceptualised Worlds.( Do aliens have roads ? - web Editor)
+Colours, textures and most importantly the "true to scale" size of our Ultra Realistic Asphalt Analogue are all carefully chosen, ensuring that the product not only reflects the actuality of highway and runway applications but also provides for the ability to use in conceptualised Worlds.

-The use of the terms Asphalt and/or Tarmac in the UK comes down to history with a twist of nomenclature brought about by harmonisation of European Standards.
+"The use of the terms Asphalt and/or Tarmac in the UK comes down to history with a modern twist brought about by harmonisation of European Standards".

-Asphalts rely on the strength of the sand/bitumen mortar, whilst Tarmac has a lower bitumen content it relies on the interlocking strength of the stone particles.
+Asphalts rely on the strength of the sand/bitumen mortar, whilst Tarmac has a lower bitumen content it relies on the interlocking strength of the stone particles".

-From the 1970's onwards research into increasing the stone content of manufactured asphalts blurred the gap between the two families of materials and the term (tar)macadam was finally dropped with European harmonisation of standards in 2008.
+From the 1970's onwards research into increasing the stone content of asphalts blurred the gap between the two families of materials and the term (tar)macadam was finally dropped with European harmonisation of standards in 2008.

 Colour & Form: